-- Attendance is a strong indication of your commitment and professionalism - Lateness or leaving early from class will result in a lowering of your grade. - Disrespectful behaviors, such as side conversations will result in a lowering of your final grade. - Texting or using social media while in class will result in lowering of your final grade. - Absenteeism policy of the course: - 1.
+- Attendance is a strong indication of your commitment and professionalism - Lateness or leaving early from class will result in a lowering of your grade. - Disrespectful behaviors, such as side conversations, texting, or using social medial while in class will result in a lowering of your final grade. - Absenteeism policy of the course: - 1.
 For excused absence: Provide written confirmation (e.g, medical emergency illness, etc); - 2.
-Three absences earn a maximum of a C for the course; four or more absences will result in failing the course.
+Three absences earn a maximum of a C for the course; four or more absences will result in failing the course. - 3.
+You must notify me and your CT by email if you plan to miss any student teaching days.

-Lesson Plans: Each Monday you must submit completed lesson plans with reflections from the previous week Monday - Friday.
-These lesson plans should be emailed by 10:00 am on Monday.
+Lesson Plans: Each Sunday you must submit completed lesson plans with reflections from Monday - Friday.
+These lesson plans should be emailed by 11:59 pm on Sunday.
 Comments will be added when they are returned.
+A minimum of 40 "check" lesson plans are required or 20 "check plus" lessons.
+Late lesson plans will earn a maximum of "check".

-Classroom Observations: There will be three observations during the semester, one at each building and a recorded observation on GoReact.
-When a date has been scheduled for an observation, a lesson plan must be submitted in person or e-mailed two days before the observation.
-GoReact Link: https://app.goreact.com/join/9bd61960-9341-4277-a31a-72047b2ea963
+Classroom Observations: There will be three observations during the semester with at least one recorded observation on GoReact.
+When a date has been scheduled for an observation, a lesson plan must be e-mailed the day before the observation.
+Each observation will be about 40-45 minutes even if there is a block schedule.